-You can also use soaked cat and dog food, and tinned pet food, however it is worth bearing in mind that the use of these may attract cats.
+You can also use soaked cat and dog food, as well as tinned pet food.
+However, it is worth bearing in mind that the use of these may attract cats.

 Now we’ve established what to feed birds in the winter, it’s important to talk about water.
 All birds appreciate it if you can put out a supply of fresh drinking water by your bird table in a shallow container for drinking.
 In winter, this will freeze over quickly, so do try and change it regularly.

-Other Advice on Feeding Birds in the Winter
+Other Useful Tips For Feeding Wild Birds in Winter

 Clean your feeders, tables, water pots, and bird baths regularly to prevent the spread of disease in wild bird populations.
-A mild disinfectant liberally diluted in water will do the trick.
+A mild disinfectant liberally diluted in water, or diluted white vinegar, will do the trick.

-Avoid the use of ornamental mirrors in your garden too.
-Mirrors can confuse birds: they will see your garden in the mirror and fly straight into the mirror.
-This runs the risk of the bird breaking their neck and potentially killing them.
+I would always recommend avoiding the use of ornamental mirrors in your garden.
+This is because mirrors can confuse birds, and they may fly straight into the mirror.
+This runs the risk of the bird breaking its neck and potentially killing it.

-If you are feeding birds very close to your house it is also advisable to place stickers on your windows to deter birds from flying straight at your window, again for the same reasons.
+Similarly, if you are feeding birds very close to your house it is also advisable to place stickers on your windows to deter birds from flying straight at your window.

 Once you start feeding garden birds for the first time it will take a little while for the birds to find it, so don’t expect swathes of birds instantly!
 Here’s a guide on how to attract wild birds to your garden if you are struggling!